jupyterhub/jupyter-server-proxy/README.md

 ## Security warning

-Jupyter Server Proxy is often used to start a user defined process listening to some network port (http://localhost:4567) for a user starting a Jupyter Server that only that user has permission to access.
+Jupyter Server Proxy is often used to start a user defined process listening to some network port (e.g. http://localhost:4567) for a user starting a Jupyter Server that only that user has permission to access.
 The user can then access the started process proxied through the Jupyter Server.